Skip to Content

 DISTANCEGRAPH edge filter

-5. Highlight the Long Island vertex using the graph viewer settings.
-The color used to highlight in the image below is #E5F5FC.
+5. Highlight the Long Island vertex using the property graph viewer settings.
+You may do so by selecting a color.

 DISTANCEGRAPH highlighted Long Island

-Additional graph examples include the Greek Mythology Graph Example and Open Flights.
-The company graph example does not currently display in the SAP HANA database explorer graph viewer as it does not currently support the display of homogeneous graphs.
+Additional property graph examples include the Greek Mythology Graph Example and Open Flights.
+The company graph example does not currently display in the SAP HANA database explorer property graph viewer as it does not currently support the display of homogeneous graphs.
+Property graph workspaces may also be viewed using the SAP HANA plug-in for Cytoscape.

 The shortest path algorithm can be used to provide the optimal route between two vertices.
 The nearest neighbor algorithm can be used to show only the vertices that are connected to a specified vertex.